 • BS EN12729 – Furniture – Assessment of surface resistance to cold liquids

-Specifying the Details
+Specifying the Details of Contract Furniture

-The contract furniture you choose can be easily customised to suit the particular design and functional needs of your business.
-Customising your own fabrics and finishes and adapting them to existing furniture designs empower you to match the new contract furniture to your existing or new interior designs scheme to create the desired impact.
+The contract furniture you choose can be easily customised to suit particular design and functional needs of your business.
+Customising your own fabrics and finishes and adapting them to existing furniture designs enables you to match the new contract furniture to your existing or new interior designs scheme to create the desired impact.

 Choose Bespoke Contract Furniture